Ben1152000/Ben1152000.github.io/about.md

      title="This is roughly what I look like." style="float: right; margin-left: 20px; width: 50%" />

-Hi, I'm Ben Darnell.
+Hi, I'm Benjamin Darnell.
 I am a student studying Computer Science in the [College of Creative Studies](https://ccs.ucsb.edu/) at the University of California, Santa Barbara.
 Outside of school, I enjoy making maps, unicycling, and playing bridge.

 ##### Contact Me

 You can contact me via email at [ben@bdarnell.com](mailto:ben@bdarnell.com?subject=Re: Website).